mochajs/mocha/docs/index.md

 By default, it will output to the console.
 To write directly to a file, use `--reporter-options output=filename.xml`.

+To specify custom report title, use `--reporter-options suiteName="Custom name"`.

 ### Third-Party Reporters

 Mocha allows you to define custom reporters.
 For more information see the [wiki][mocha-wiki-more-reporters].